 In this year-long study, the heart failure patients who took a placebo showed no improvement in cardiac function, while those who took a daily vitamin D3 supplement showed an improvement in ejection fraction (how well the heart pumps out blood with each heartbeat), increasing from 26% to 34%.
 Certainly good news for the over 5 million people who currently have heart failure in the United States.

-The studies keep pouring in about the benefits of vitamin D. We now know it’s essential for the heart, bones, and nearly everything in between, and it also protects against diseases such as cancer and diabetes.
-Here are just two of the most recent studies that show why you need to boost your intake.
+The good news on vitamin D3 continues with research showing it also protects against diseases such as diabetes.
+Here are just two of the many studies that show why you need to reconsider your intake.

 - British researchers performed the first ever meta-analysis of studies looking at serum vitamin D and the presence or absence of “cardio-metabolic diseases” (metabolic syndrome, diabetes, and cardiovascular disease).
 Twenty-eight studies were reviewed, involving 100,000 men and women.
 The results: Individuals with the highest levels of vitamin D (more than 26.5 ng/mL) were 33 percent less likely to have heart disease, 55 percent less likely to have diabetes, and 51 percent less likely to develop metabolic syndrome.

 Vitamin D3 has a pretty crowded bandwagon these days, and that's a good thing.
 More and more doctors are recommending that their patients take a vitamin D supplement, and are ordering tests for vitamin D. Unfortunately, too many doctors are ordering the wrong test.
 (Sorry, I have to get a little technical here for this next section.
 There's no way around it.)